Learning Outcomes

 When Is a Derivative Action Available?

-A derivative claim is only available where the company itself has a cause of action, but the wrongdoers control the company and prevent it from suing.
-The claim must relate to an actual or proposed act or omission involving negligence, default, breach of duty, or breach of trust by a director.
+A derivative claim is available where the company has a cause of action, but those in control prevent action.
+The claim must arise from an actual or proposed act or omission involving negligence, default, breach of duty, or breach of trust by a director.
+It may be brought against a director and/or another person (e.g. a recipient of misapplied assets), provided a director’s wrongdoing is involved.

 Procedure